The story of the Meetup and the humans who put it together

 Feeling like there was something missing here, Joe started the ‘Cambridge Marketing Meetup’ on a random train with terrible connection.
 The idea was the events would feature two speakers and lovely networking before and after.
 Quickly, the group gained traction with other likeminded people, and eventually was voted as Cambridge’s favourite networking event, which was really nice as Joe will never claim to have a single clue about what he’s doing.

 In many ways, within a couple of months it was mission achieved.
 However, because it was so much fun, things continued to grow and take new directions.
-Today The Marketing Meetup community is over 4,000 people strong with monthly events (except in August and December – we all need a rest!), across 5 locations in the UK.
-We also have a podcast, a Facebook community, and will be running workshops alongside our expert speakers in 2019.
+Today The Marketing Meetup community is over 8,000 people strong with monthly events (except in August and December – we all need a rest!), across 11 locations in the UK.
+We also have a podcast, a Facebook community, and workshops alongside our expert speakers.

 Things we hold true to our hearts